Skip to main content

 Service Acceptance Criteria

-I have often been asked what value the Service Acceptance Criteria (SAC) provides.
-Along with other criteria and elements, the SAC forms part of what is described in ITIL as the Service Design Package.
-With so much emphasis on Design, Development, and Deployment, the SAC's importance grows as we seek to optimize service value.
+I have often been asked what value Service Acceptance Criteria (SAC) provides.
+The SAC's importance grows as organizations seek to validate and optimize service value.
 Do you want to increase value for your business and customers?
-First, let’s understand what the SAC is.
+First, let’s understand what SAC is.

 Comments